mariagrandury/ml-model-quality-analysis/README.md

 changes in the input.

-The latest release performs functionality and robustness analyses for image classification and regression models.
+This first release performs functionality and robustness analyses for image classification and regression models.
 The next versions will include comprehensibility analysis and accept text data.

 # Installation